 Well, as any number of people will tell you, the problem is that these were secret negotiations.
 No one knew what was being negotiated.
 And now, we have an agreement where no one (except for some negotiators and government officials) have even seen the text of the agreement.
 Want to know what the details of the agreement are?
 Tough!
 Now, presumably this will have to be ratified by some future Canadian government, so the deal’s text and details will have to be made public sooner or later.
 So why am I perturbed?

 The Canadian government just published a “technical summary” of the TPP agreement.
 Sort of a highlights package.
 You can see on that list the breadth of the agreement, which summarizes the “chapters” of the agreement.
 Labour!
 Environment!
 Financial services!
 Textiles! (huh?)
 E-commerce! (that sounds good).
+If you’re wondering, what is ecommerce?
+There are plenty of guides available to give you information about the world of buying and selling goods online and what the benefits of it can be.

 Besides the e-commerce chapter page (which is so vague who the fuck knows what it really is), I jumped to look at two pages – Telecommunications and Intellectual Property.
 Those are sort of my fields of expertise you know.
 Again, the telecom page is full of vague statements about networks and stuff that really mean nothing.
 There is some really vague statement about international roaming, which is something I guess.
 But will it reduce my roaming costs when I go to the US?
 Unlikely!
 But again, we can’t judge without seeing the text.